Yash-777/notebook/nodejs/node-express-application-setup.md

 # Configure The Express Application #

 As the app structure generated by the generator is just one of the multiple ways of structuring Express apps, we should feel free to not use it or to modify it to best suit our needs.
-The changes to the structure and layout of the project feels more natural to me.
+The changes below to the structure and layout of the project improves the organization for an MVC application.

 ### Rename ###